Lucasfilm Animation

-Lucasfilm Animation Ltd. LLC is the animation division of Lucasfilm, established in 2003.
-Its first major productions were the feature film Star Wars: The Clone Wars and its associated television series, both of which debuted in 2008.
+Lucasfilm Animation Ltd. LLC is an American animation studio and subsidiary of Lucasfilm, originally established in 2005.
+Its first major productions were the feature film Star Wars: The Clone Wars and its associated television series, both of which debuted in 2008 and Strange Magic, which premiered in 2015.
 In September 2016, Dave Filoni, known for his contributions to Star Wars: The Clone Wars and Star Wars Rebels, accepted a promotion to oversee the development of all future Lucasfilm Animation projects.